 In World War II the concept of strategic bombing came to the forefront.
 In latter stages of the war, skies filled with planes like these B-17 Flying Fortresses were a common sight.

-World War Two saw the development of a new mission for the aircraft, that of ground support.
+World War Two saw the development of a new mission for the aircraft that of ground support.
 Planes were still used extensively for observation, but now took a more direct role in the conflict below.
 Fixed wing aircraft were made of lightweight metals and had much more powerful engines and lifting surfaces, allowing them to carry heavier guns and large amounts of ordnance, from rockets to bombs.
 By strafing and bombing the enemy from above, aircraft were able to bypass many forms of fortification and achieve results that more conventional forces could not.
 Of course, to prevent the enemy from doing this, more advanced antiaircraft weapons were developed, including aircraft whose sole purpose was to hunt other aircraft.

+The concept of strategic bombing came to the forefront in World War II.
+In latter stages of the war, skies filled with planes like these B-17 Flying Fortresses were a common sight.
 Later, the invention of jet engines and advanced electronics would move air-to-air combat to a new level, as guided missiles and electronic warfare became common threats.

-World War Three By the time World War Three broke out, jet aircraft were the standard of all air forces in the world, although some propeller driven aircraft were still in use for specialized roles like search and rescue.
+World War Three

+By the time World War Three broke out, jet aircraft were the standard of all air forces in the world, although some propeller driven aircraft were still in use for specialized roles like search and rescue.
 The primary use for aircraft had by then become one of three specialized categories, which form the basis for the current SFMC Aerospace branch.
-These categories were Fighters, Bombers and Support Aircraft.
+These categories were Fighters, Bombers, and Support Aircraft.

 Fighters had the duties of air superiority, or destroying enemy aircraft.
 Bombers conducted ground support missions, primarily through low-level penetration raids.
 These bombers carried either precision-guided munitions (known as "smart bombs") or tactical nuclear weapons.
 Support Aircraft duties included observation, transportation of cargo, in-flight refueling and rescue.
-Colonial Marines